If you want to study at a master’s programme in mathematical sciences that

 The programme got the highest possible grade "Very high quality" in the latest evaluation in 2013 by the Swedish Higher Education Authority.
 The result of the evaluation is available (in Swedish) for mathematics and mathematical statistics.
 The programme will make you well prepared for both further studies for a PhD, or a career as a mathematician or statistician in industry.

 The program has five specializations: Mathematics, Applied Mathematics, Financial Mathematics, Mathematical Statistics and Statistical Learning and AI.
-The two first lead to a master of science degree in mathematics, the last two to a master of science degree in mathematical statistics, whereas the financial mathematics specialization can lead to either.
-The following file gives an overview of the different specializations.
+The first two lead to a master of science degree in mathematics, the last two to a master of science degree in mathematical statistics, whereas the financial mathematics specialization can lead to either.
+Read more about the specializations, and take a look at the overview of the different specializations:

 A bachelor degree (kandidatexamen) consisting of 180 higher education credits, containing at least 75 higher education credits in mathematics and mathematical statistics.
 For students whose education is not from Swedish universities, an individual assessment will be made of whether their education corresponds to the requirements specified above.